Status: Little or no detectable change

 Most Recent Data:

-8.9 percent of adults aged 18 years and over reported poor communication with a health care provider in 2017
+8.9 percent of adults aged 18 years and over reported poor provider communication in 2017

 Reduce the proportion of adults who report poor patient and provider communication (i.e., listening, explanations, disrespect, time)